How Many Solar Panels to Run a Hot Tub?

 Running a hot tub with solar panels will save you about $4,406 in electricity bills over 25 years compared to using grid power.

-To calculate the total energy consumption of your hot tub over the course of 25 years, use this formula:
+To calculate the total energy consumption of your hot tub for 25 years, use this formula:

 Total Electricity Produced (kWh) = Electricity Usage (kWh/month) x 25 years x 12 months